zoryon/zora-vault-server/README.md

 These endpoints manage user accounts, profiles, and settings.

 * `POST /api/users`
     Registers a new user account.
 This endpoint performs all necessary validations and securely hashes the master password before storage.
+Also sends a verification email.

 * `GET /api/users/me`
     Retrieves the profile information for the currently authenticated user.

+* `GET /api/users/email-verifications?token={token}`
+    Marks the email of a user as verified.

 * `PATCH /api/users/me`
     Updates specific fields for the current user, such as their username or the main encrypted vault blob.